image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 5. Portion the dumpling dough out into balls using 2 tablespoons of dough for each, then add that into the broth.
 Simmer for another 15-20 minutes or until the dumplings are cooked through.

-overhead image of crockpot chicken and dumplings in a bowl
+close up image of crockpot chicken and dumplings in a blue bowl.

 Serving suggestions